GiGurra/franklin/README.md

 ### Supported types Scala -> MongoDB

-Types are mapped from Scala in the following way:
+Types are internally mapped from Scala in the following way:

 ```scala
   def any2MongoValue(value: Any): BSONValue = {